 The season of spending is upon us, and with it the pressure to stretch the holiday budget to the brink … and uncomfortably beyond, according to a new Bankrate holiday spending survey.

 Unthinkable?
-According to Bankrate, 16% of people surveyed (which translates to 38 million Americans) would be willing to boycott holiday gift-giving to rein in seasonal spending.
+Not really.
+According to a Bankrate survey, 16% of people surveyed (which translates to 38 million Americans) would be willing to boycott holiday gift-giving to rein in seasonal spending.

 Sources of holiday spending stress